 The Galatians were being presented with a perverted version of the Basar (gospel) and this can be traced back to believers from Jerusalem who identified with the School of Shammai in their approach and teachings concerning the status of non-Jews.
 The tone of the book will be harsh.

 Because this simple fact is not understood by many today, this book has been used as the foundational teaching that says that a person is “free from the Law” and that anyone who teaches the Torah to a believer is “Judaizing” that person.
 This could not be further from the truth and this will be shown as we go through the book.

-What we will do is simply write out the verse and commentary will be in parenthesis.
-This will be an easy format to read and to understand this book in the way it would have been understood in the first century.
+What we will do is simply read the verse and commentary will be in parenthesis.
+This will be an easy format to read and to understand this book.
+We want to understand it in the way it would have been understood in the first century.
 This book is not about grace versus law, it is about faith versus works righteousness.
 This will not be an exhaustive study, including every detail that can be ascertained, but it will give you a good idea of what this book is really saying and what you learn can be applied to every book of the New Testament.

 Before reading this book, or any book in the New Testament, we recommend that you read, “Torah and New Testament Foundations- Was Paul Torah Observant” and “Torah and New Testament Foundations-The Real Paul” on this website to get a proper understanding about who Paul was and what he taught.